redis/node-redis/docs/v3-to-v4.md

 ### No Auto Connect

 In V4, the client does not automatically connect to the server.
-Instead you need to run `.connect()` after creating the client or you will receive an error: `ClientClosedError: The client is closed`.
+Instead, you need to run `.connect()` after creating the client or you will receive an error: `ClientClosedError: The client is closed`.

 ```typescript
 import { createClient } from 'redis';